anthony0727/flux-tinygrad-opt/README.md

 ### Benchmark
 **Final result : total 592.40 ms,  60225 GFLOPS**

-Cumulative inference times for propagating through all kernesl.
+Cumulative inference times for propagating through all kernels.

 Best time among all methods is chosen for each kernel.